alvinramirez/alvinramirez/README.md

 I'm Alvin Ramirez, a tech enthusiast with a passion for software development.
 Constantly exploring new technologies and embracing challenges, I thrive in the dynamic world of technology.
 Let's create innovative solutions together!

-- 🔭 I’m currently working on a .Net Core web application project. 😉
+- 🔭 I’m currently studying at 42Madrid and working on a .Net Core web application project. 😉

 - 👯 I’m looking forward to collaborate on new projects.